frappe/erpnext_documentation/user/manual/en/buying/purchase-order.md

 ### 2.1 Setting Warehouses

-* **Set Target Warehouse**: Optionally, you can set the target Warehouse where the items will be delivered.
+* **Set Target Warehouse**: Optionally, you can set the default target Warehouse where the purchased Items will be delivered.
 This will be fetched into the Item table rows.

-Optionally, you can set the target Warehouse where the items will be delivered.

 ### 2.2 Fetching Items from Open Material Requests
 Items can be fetched into the Purchase Order automatically from open [Material Requests](/docs/user/manual/en/stock/material-request).
 For this to work, the following steps need to be done: